jhosvr/dontstarvetogether/README.md

 # dontstarvetogether
-Project for setting up a DST server on a linux box
+Project for easy set up and configuration of a Don't Starve Together Dedicated Server on a linux box

 Currently this has been created on/for gentoo-based boxes (specifically funtoo servers)